Leucocoprinus acer: Description

 Leucocoprinus acer is a small white dapperling mushroom.
 Raithelhuber only described the species from a dried specimen and an illustration deposited at the herbarium of the University of Buenos Aires a decade earlier so the description may be incomplete.

 Cap: 1.5-2.5 cm wide when mature, it starts hemispherical before expanding to convex.
 The surface is very pale, whitish with a shiny (micante), powdery (pruinose) coating whilst the centre disc has a pale red ochre colour (described as 'sinopicus' in the Latin description which refers to the pigment from Sinop, Turkey) or light chestnut brown in the German description.
-Stem: 3.5-4.5cm long and 2-4mm thick with a base that is not bulbous or only slightly bulbous, cylindrical.
+Stem: 3.5-4.5 cm long and 2-4mm thick with a base that is not bulbous or only slightly bulbous, cylindrical.
 The Latin diagnosis describes the surface as pale (presumably whitish though not explicitly specified) with a red ochre colour at the base whilst the German only says that the stem is light chestnut brown.
 A stem ring is present and 'distinct' but no further details are supplied.
 Gills: White, moderately crowded (subconfertae) with the attachment described as sinuate to subfree.
 This would be unusual for a Leucocoprinus species as they are typically free with a collar.
 Spores: Subglobose or ovoid, smooth with an indistinct germ pore that is not detectable in some spores.
 Weakly dextrinoid.
-8.8-10 x 6.5-7.2 µm.
+8.8-10 x 6.5-7.2 μm.
 Cystidia: Claviform or truncated.
 Taste: bitter.

 Since many Leucocoprinus species can exhibit a change of colour when dry and as no fresh material was examined to describe this species it is possible that this species may present with different colouration when fresh.